-Footprint Theatre is a touring community theatre group based around Pambula, in the Bega Valley on the Far South Coast of New South Wales, Australia.
+Footprint Theatre was a touring community theatre group based around Pambula, in the Bega Valley on the Far South Coast of New South Wales, Australia between 2009 and 2019.

-We don’t have a ‘home theatre’ – instead you’ll find us doing street theatre, performing at outdoor events and festivals, doing readings and radio plays or staging theatre performances in country halls or outdoor venues around the south east region of NSW, Australia.
+Footprint performed at outdoor events and festivals, doing readings and radio plays or staging theatre performances in country halls or outdoor venues around the south east region.

-Mentoring and skills development in all aspects of theatre is very important to us and we run regular workshops and school holiday drama schools with local, regional and interstate tutors.
+Mentoring and skills development in all aspects of theatre was very important to us and we ran regular workshops and school holiday drama schools with local, regional and interstate tutors.

-We love collaborating with other artists, other theatre groups, writers, musicians, choreographers, technicians and community organisations to make great theatre.
+We loved collaborating with other artists, other theatre groups, writers, musicians, choreographers, technicians and community organisations to make great theatre.